Mental Health Red Flags We Ignore Because We’re Too Busy

 • You can catch them early by checking in with yourself, setting boundaries, and seeking support.

-• The goal isn’t to be productive all the time.
-It’s to be well.
+• The goal isn’t to be productive all the time—it’s to be well.

 Spotting Mental Health Red Flags is the First Step to Healing